German-Brazilian Energy Partnership

 Brazil has great potential for further expansion of the use of renewable energy, in particular in terms of wind, solar and biomass sources.
 The rates of growth are remarkable and slowly cutting into hydropower’s share of the energy market, which has fallen from 80 per cent to 63 per cent.
 The Brazilian energy market is thus one of the most low-carbon in the world, but further diversification is needed.

 Launched in 2008, the German-Brazilian Energy Partnership is part of the global project Support for Bilateral Energy Partnerships in Developing Countries and Emerging Economies.
-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH supports the Federal Ministry for Economic Affairs and Energy (BMWi) in the implementation and conceptual development of the energy partnerships (EP) with Algeria, Brazil, Chile, China, Jordan, India, Morocco, Mexico, South Africa and Tunisia, as well as in the establishment of new dialogue structures with other developing countries and emerging economies.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH supports the German Federal Ministry for Economic Affairs and Climate Action (BMWK) in implementing and conceptually developing energy partnerships (EP) and dialogue with Algeria, Brazil, Chile, China, Ethiopia, India, Jordan, Mexico, Morocco, South Africa and Tunisia, as well as in the establishment of new dialogue structures with other developing countries and emerging economies.

 Brazilian energy policy favours a sustainable, secure and affordable energy supply.
 Stakeholders from business, politics and research regularly exchange information on current developments.